mohassan5286/Software-Engineering/README.md

 Follow these steps to clone the repository and run the necessary scripts for your operating system.

+Note: The project requires Node.js, npm, and Java to be installed on your machine.

 ### 1. Clone the Repository

 First, clone the repository to your local machine: